 Edinburgh Castle looms high above the city on Castle Rock.
 It sits at one end of the historic Royal Mile in Old Town and Holyrood Palace at the other.
 In between the two royal residences are a cathedral, churches, graveyards, shops & pubs, as well as numerous little passage ways called closes, that are fun to explore.

 If you're a Harry Potter fan, it's easy to see how this city influenced the story's setting and even it's famous villain.
 You'll find Tom Riddle's headstone in Greyfriar's Kirkyard as well as the Potters, McGonagall, Moodie, and Charles Black.
-Victoria Street is said to be the inspiration for the design of Diagon Alley.
+Victoria Street is though to be the inspiration for the design of Diagon Alley.

 Down below the Royal Mile on one side is Princes Street, full of shops, restaurants, hotels, and garden.
 Enjoy the view of the castle from Princes Street Gardens.